microsoft/MCW-Enterprise-class-networking/WDS/Whiteboard design session trainer guide - Enterprise-class networking in Azure.md

 -   How could secure remote administration of the Azure environment be achieved with an administrator working from home?

--   Note all special requirements for any virtual appliance use in this scenario.
+-   Note all special requirements for any virtual appliance use in this scenario

 -   What other measures will you use to protect Woodgrove at the network layer?